 My Sellable Sketch Story

 Ready to uncover your unique artistic style and pair it with relevant trends to create a focused pattern collection?
-Join us in the Lab today to take part in the next Sellable Sketch Group Study starting on Monday, November 16th.
+Join us in the Lab today to start the Sellable Sketch course.
 We can’t wait to work with you!

 At Pattern Observer we strive to help you grow your textile design business through our informative articles, interviews, tutorials, workshops and our private design community, The Textile Design Lab.